TheLinuxITGuy/Toolbox/README.md

 [![Video](https://img.youtube.com/vi/PJytFBO3seM/maxresdefault.jpg)](https://youtu.be/PJytFBO3seM)

 ## What does each script do?
-- **apps_config.csv** The config file that specifies the applications to be listed in the GUI
+- **apps_config.csv** The config file that specifies the applications to be listed in the GUI for install
 - **Main.py:** GUI that allows you to Install/Remove applications all at once
 - **main.sh:** The script that Installs/Removes the applications selected